 \subsubsection{Databases}

-Three authentically distorted IQA databases including CLIVE\cite{LIVEC}, KonIQ-10k\cite{KonIQ}, and BID\cite{BID} are used to evaluate the performance of proposed method.
-CLIVE contains 1162 images captured from many diverse mobile devices under the real-world conditions.
+Three authentically distorted IQA databases, including CLIVE\cite{LIVEC}, KonIQ-10k\cite{KonIQ}, and BID\cite{BID} are used to evaluate the performance of the proposed method.
+CLIVE contains 1162 images captured from diverse mobile devices under real-world conditions.
 KonIQ consists of 10073 images, selected from 10 million YFCC100M entries.
 The sampling strategy of it concerns the authenticity of distortions, the diversity of content, and quality-related indicators.
 BID comprises 586 images with realistic blur distortions such as motion blur and defocusing blur, etc.

-These databases are constructed based on quality rating, i.e., bad, poor, fair good, and excellent.
-Crowdsourcing strategy utilizes subjects to give multiple quality ratings to single image.
-These ratings is then rescaled into $[1,100]$ to compensate for the biases of individual evaluations.
-Here, the higher score corresponds to the higher quality.
-Trough averaging them, MOS/DMOS is obtained as the quality label.
-In our experiment, because these three databases provide no original category labels, we divide the ground truth data according to Absolute Category Rating(ACR)\cite{BT500} into five equal potions as Excellent $(80-100)$, Good $(60-80)$, Fair $(40-60)$, Poor $(20-40)$ and Bad $(0-20)$ as for local prediction performance experiment.
+These databases are constructed based on quality ratings, i.e., bad, poor, fair, good, and excellent.
+Crowdsourcing strategy utilizes subjects to give multiple quality ratings to a single image.
+These ratings are then rescaled into $[1,100]$ to compensate for the biases of individual evaluations.
+Here, the higher score corresponds to higher quality.
+Through averaging them, MOS/DMOS is obtained as the quality label.
+In our experiment, because these three databases provide no original category labels, we divide the ground truth data according to Absolute Category Rating (ACR)\cite{BT500} into five equal potions as Excellent $(80-100)$, Good $(60-80)$, Fair $(40-60)$, Poor $(20-40)$ and Bad $(0-20)$ as for fine-grained prediction performance experiment.